-Unfilled skilled positions like CNC programmers and machinists, and injection mold operators to Welders of all types (MIG, TIG, etc), to mechanics, boiler operators and a host of other trained workers can cause significant disruptions to manufacturing operations.
+Unfilled skilled positions like CNC programmers and machinists, injection mold operators to Welders of all types (MIG, TIG, etc), mechanics, boiler operators, and a host of other trained workers can cause significant disruptions to manufacturing operations.

-There is expected to be two million unfilled jobs in production by 2025.
-Temporary personnel is becoming more essential in Manufacturing because a large skills gap has emerged that can, if left unaddressed, impede profitability and growth, and there are simply not enough skilled laborers available.
+There are expected to be two million unfilled jobs in production by 2025.
+Temporary personnel are becoming more essential in Manufacturing because a large skills gap has emerged that can, if left unaddressed, impede profitability and growth, and there are simply not enough skilled laborers available.

 This is where a contingency staffing services provider, one that sources talent nationwide, can help.
 The best are able to quickly and reliably provide access to experienced skilled trades personnel no matter the location.

-Manufacturers are applying the temporary labor and an average of five percent of manufacturing payroll is spent on short-term help.
+Manufacturers are using temporary labor and an average of five percent of manufacturing payroll is spent on short-term help.

-Many of these manufacturing companies are currently using temporary and contingent labor to in the Labor Continuity context to help:
+Many of these manufacturing companies are currently using temporary labor to help:

-Based off a study by the American Transport Research Institute (ATRI), 80 percent of motor carriers are currently experiencing a decline in productivity.
-This is being caused by new rules on driving hours, poor scheduling (possibly due to the inconsistent nature of the business) and the high cost of operations and maintenance.
+Based on a study by the American Transport Research Institute (ATRI), 80 percent of motor carriers are currently experiencing a decline in productivity.
+This is being caused by new rules on driving hours, poor scheduling (possibly due to the inconsistent nature of the business), and the high cost of operations and maintenance.

 In the trucking field, which has a rapidly aging workforce, it is expected that there will be nearly 900,000 job openings in trucking through 2025.
 However, even by 2022, this will more than double and there will be roughly 240,000 unfilled positions.

-However, the skills gap in the transportation industry is very pronounced and the talent pool for high quality CDL-A Drivers has shrunk to historically low levels making the shortage for drivers national in scale, and sourcing qualified drivers extremely difficult.
+However, the skills gap in the transportation industry is very pronounced and the talent pool for high-quality CDL-A Drivers has shrunk to historically low levels making the shortage of drivers national in scale, and sourcing qualified drivers extremely difficult.